Online Learning vs. Traditional Learning: Considerations for Educators and Students

-Teaches good social skills: The idea of being put into a class with people of all different backgrounds and personality types allows for countless social opportunities that you can’t experience in an online format.
+Teaches good social skills: The idea of being put into a class with people of all different backgrounds and personality types allows for countless social opportunities that you won’t necessarily experience in an online format.

 Better for physical health: Students are way more likely to get physical exercise if they have scheduled time carved out each day to do so, or have a campus gym nearby.

-No flexible hours: Teachers and students might find the strict schedule of the educational institution difficult to keep if they have multiple commitments or other jobs.
+Inflexible hours: Teachers and students might find the strict schedule of an educational institution difficult to maintain if they have multiple jobs or other commitments.

-Commuting: Driving back and forth to the facility every day takes up a lot of time for both educators and learners.
-Time and money on gas, vehicle maintenance or public transit will be spent towards getting you to the school.
+Commuting: Driving back and forth to an educational facility every day can take up a lot of time for both educators and learners.
+Getting to and from school can require a lot of time and money spent on gas, vehicle maintenance, or public transit.

-Larger student loans: Piggybacking off of the last point, the loans taken out by students who do traditional learning in-person will be much greater due to living costs (residence or off-campus), commuting and more expensive tuition.
+Larger student loans: Piggybacking off of the last point, the loans taken out by students who take part in traditional learning in-person will generally be much greater due to living costs (residence or off-campus), commuting, and more expensive tuition.

-Passive listening: When educators deliver a lecture or lesson at the front of the class, students can be left listening passively and the potential for disengagement skyrockets.
+Passive listening: When educators deliver a lecture or lesson in front of a classroom of students, those students may end up only listening passively, which causes the potential for disengagement to skyrocket.

-Online Learning is exactly what it sounds like: The participants or students’ learning takes place in an online format.
-A teacher will upload or post content on a learning management software (LMS) and share it with the class digitally.
+Online learning is exactly what it sounds like: learning that takes place in an online format.
+Online learning typically involves a teacher uploading tailored content onto a learning management software (LMS) and sharing it with their class digitally.
 The learning content can be accessed on devices that are connected to the internet.

-This online learning content can be accessed at any place, at any time, meaning students don’t need to be in the same physical place to take the same course.
+This online learning content can be accessed at any place or time, meaning that students don’t all need to be in the same physical place to take the same course.

-In many cases for online learning, the students aren’t directly interacting with the teacher or faculty.
-Many LMSs offer students the ability to interact with teachers via chat room, forums or emails.
+In many cases of online learning, students aren’t directly interacting with the teacher or faculty.
+Many LMSs offer students the ability to interact with teachers via chat rooms, forums, or email.
 Some LMSs also offer live online streams where students can engage with the teacher as they instruct on the course in a live setting.

-A healthy chunk of the online learning industry is typically geared to working professionals who are looking to continue their education to gain a promotion or even pivot careers entirely (see below for more on that).
+A healthy chunk of the online learning industry is typically geared to working professionals looking to continue their education or pivot careers entirely.

 Creating an Online Course vs Teaching in Person

-It may surprise you that Sarah, who founded a company that creates online courses, didn’t always think highly of online learning.
+It may surprise you that Glova, who founded a company that creates online courses, didn’t always think highly of online learning.

 “It’s different online.
 But that difference is not a bad thing, just like with any choice, there are pros and cons.
-You have to be intentional about considering each,” she says.
+You have to be intentional about considering each,” Glova says.

 On-Demand: Participants can access the learning content whenever it’s best for them.
-The teacher can also give the participants control over when they see the content and at what pace they see the content.
+The teacher can also give the participants control over when and at what pace they see the content and at what pace they access the content.

-“Whether [the students] do a deep dive into content to get a better understanding or they skip over some resources and focus in another area.
-It’s really giving that control back over to the participant,” Sarah says.
+“Whether [the students] do a deep dive into content to get a better understanding, or skip over some resources and focus in another area, it’s really giving that control back to the participant,” Glova says.

-Curation/collaboration of content: Another major advantage to online learning is the ability for the class to curate and collaborate on content in the LMS hub.
-Sarah explains how she asked her students to help build out the resources she needed for course topics in detail below.
+The ability to collaborate on content: Another major advantage to online learning is the ability for the class to collectively curate and collaborate on content in the LMS hub.
+Glova explains how she asked her students to help build out the resources she needed for course topics.

-Modern medium: Many students and working professionals are on their laptop, tablet or smartphone for a large part of the day.
-So much content and information is acquired through the internet now.
-Online learning gives many different mediums for students to absorb information in the method that’s most effective for them.
+Modern medium: Many students and working professionals are on their laptop, tablet, or smartphone for a large part of the day.
+Vast amounts of content and information are accessed through the internet nowadays.
+Online learning provides students with the ability to absorb information using the technological medium or platform that’s most effective for their style of learning.

-“I think the biggest drawback in the online space is if we’re not intentional about creating a community, it can be so cold and isolating,” Sarah says.
+“I think the biggest drawback in the online space is if we’re not intentional about creating a community, it can be so cold and isolating,” Glova says.

-Content Requires Reformatting: Unfortunately, there are some faculty out there who don’t take advantage of everything an LMS has to offer.
-Instead, they offload all of their course content into the LMS and call it an ‘online course.’
+Content requires reformatting: Some online instructors don’t always take advantage of all the functions that an LMS has to offer.
+Instead, they simply offload all of their course content into the LMS and call it an ‘online course.’

-Maintaining and Monitoring Student Focus: It can be extremely challenging to focus for long periods of time if you’re not in the same room as the teacher, requiring your undivided attention.
-It’s very challenging for online educators to monitor if the learner is engaged and participating fully in their class.
+Monitoring and maintaining student focus: It can be extremely challenging to focus for long periods of time if you’re not in the same room as the teacher and required to give your undivided attention.
+It can occasionally be challenging for online educators to monitor their learners and accurately determine who is engaged and fully participating in their class.

-Lack of LMS faculty training: One thing Sarah has identified through her years of teaching and researching at NC State University was a real lack of LMS training for faculty across the country.
-She says this is due to a shortage of resources at many institutions, meaning teachers never fully get trained on how to properly move their course content into an online space.
+Lack of LMS faculty training: One thing Glova has identified throughout years of teaching and researching at NC State University was a real lack of LMS training for faculty across the country.
+Glova says that this is due to a shortage of resources at many institutions, meaning that teachers never fully get trained on how to properly move their course content into an online space.

 Cheating: Do you actually know the answer because you studied and retained it?
 Or did you just search the question online and forget about it immediately after you input the answer?